 Secondly, you can just make your miles count by donating as little as a cent per mile for every mile you move.
 That’s a pretty cool thing to do, if you ask us.
 But again - not required.

 If you DO want to raise money for the cause from your network, we have some friendly advice: don’t beg.
 People love you and want to support the inspiring, crazy athletic stuff you’re doing.
 When they click on your Quest Link, they’re tracking and supporting YOU as a competitor...while also making the world better in the process.
 Alternatively, maybe they dislike you and are donating to make you run or bike further out of pure spite.
 Or maybe they’re neutral about you, but super passionate about your cause.
 Whatever the motivation, you’re winning.
 And so is your chosen cause.
 So no need to beg.
 Get out there and rally a movement.

-No. Questify is a marketplace that connects athletes, nonprofits, and companies with fans and worthy causes.
-Athletes, nonprofits, and companies plan and organize the physical challenges themselves, partner with worthy organizations, and then use the Questify platform to rally the world to join them as athletic challengers or as fans/donors.
+No. Questify is a marketplace that connects questers, nonprofits, and companies with fans and worthy causes.
+Questers, nonprofits, and companies plan and organize the physical challenges themselves, partner with worthy organizations, and then use the Questify platform to rally the world to join them as athletic challengers or as fans/donors.
 Questify is not a registered professional or commercial fundraiser.

 Yes.
 And even better news: any relevant activities you’ve logged since the beginning of the Quest will be uploaded and will count!
 So consider that fact when you set your goal and rally people around your activity.

 Just fill out this form, and we’ll get right back to you.